 We constrain the timing and rate of deglaciation in three alpine valleys in the Sawatch Range, southern Rocky Mountains.
-Beryllium-10 ages from ice-sculpted bedrock in each valley reveal the significant retreat of glaciers from their LGM extents (100%) or near (82 - 83%) their LGM extents was initiated shortly after 16.0 - 15.6 ka, despite ~2 - 3 kyr of increasing global temperature forced by rising atmospheric CO2.
+Beryllium-10 ages from ice-sculpted bedrock in each valley reveal the significant retreat of glaciers from their LGM extents (100%) or near (82 - 83%) their LGM extents was initiated shortly after 16.3 - 15.6 ka, despite ~2 - 3 kyr of prior global warming forced by rising atmospheric CO2.
+Glaciers in three adjacent valleys retreated rapidly to their cirques within ~2 kyr, culminating at

-Glaciers in three adjacent valleys retreated rapidly to their cirques within ~2 kyr, culminating at ~14.2 - 13.7 ka, at rates ranging between 35.6 to 6.8 m a-1.
-We recognize that using the NENA production rate and Lm scaling produces ages 9 - 12% older than the ages reported herein, which might change the interpretation of the dataset.
+~14.2 - 13.7 ka, at rates ranging between 19.8 to 9.9 m a-1.
+We recognize that using the NENA production rate and Lm scaling produces ages 9 - 12% older than the ages reported herein, which would change the interpretation of the dataset.
 However, we favor the PPT/LSDn combination because the PPT calibration site is closest in proximity and elevation to the Sawatch Range.

-We hypothesize that one of two - or a combination of both - possible regional climatic mechanisms were responsible for driving the pattern of deglaciation for some glaciers in the southern Rocky Mountains.
-First, we find that for some alpine glaciers in the region, the relatively rapid, short-lived and synchronous nature of retreat - including those in the Sawatch Range - across the southern Rocky Mountains is more consistent with the abrupt manner of warming observed in the North Atlantic than with steadily increasing global temperature forced by CO2 rise.
-However, evidence suggests glaciers were already retreating prior to the HS-1/Bølling transition.
+We hypothesize that one of two possible regional mechanisms were responsible for driving the pattern of deglaciation for some glaciers in the southern Rocky Mountains.
+First, we find that some alpine glaciers in the region began retreating around the time of abrupt warming observed at the Heinrich-Stadial 1/Bølling transition.
+In addition to the timing, the relatively rapid and short-lived nature of retreat for some glaciers - including those in the Sawatch Range - across the southern Rocky Mountains is more consistent with the abrupt manner of warming observed in the North Atlantic than with global CO2 forcing.
 Alternatively, lake level records reveal that both Bonneville and Lahontan lakes lowered nearly in step with some retreating alpine glaciers across the southern Rocky Mountains.
 Previous studies have linked Great Basin pluvial lake regression to warming and the migration of prevailing storm tracks due to atmospheric re-organization that may have been forced by separation of North American ice sheets.
-Thus, warming and drying induced by abrupt atmospheric re-organization at the time of LIS and CIS separation may have driven both Great Basin lake level lowering and rapid alpine glacier retreat in some valleys in the southern Rocky Mountains.
-While we cannot conclude that either one of the aforementioned forcing mechanisms was solely responsible for deglaciation of the

-Sawatch Range, we suggest that either one or both were stronger controls than increasing global temperature forced by CO2 rise.
+Thus, warming and drying induced by abrupt atmospheric reorganization at the time of LIS and CIS separation may have driven both Great Basin lake level lowering and rapid alpine glacier retreat in some valleys in the southern Rocky Mountains.
+While we cannot conclude that either one of the aforementioned forcing mechanisms was solely responsible for deglaciation of the Sawatch Range, we suggest that either one or both were stronger controls than global CO2 forcing.